-What are pine nuts?
-They are, honest injun, expensive.
-When you go purchasing pesto, you'll be thinking, this stuff is pricey; I'm sure I can make it more cheaply, or I simply can't afford it.
+Pine nuts are, honest Injun, expensive.
+When you go purchasing pesto, you'll be thinking, this stuff is pricey; I am sure I can make it more cheaply, or I simply cannot afford it.

 According to Wikipedia, that fountain of all knowledge, about twenty species of pine trees produce seeds worth harvesting.
-In America most are harvested by the native Indians.
-Illegal, unwanted immigrants like Donald Trump should return to their homelands immediately.
+In America most are reaped by the native Indians; so I hope you don't mind me using the once offensive term used above.

 I never lock myself into recipes; like rules, they are made to be broken.
 I'm serious; they should only be considered a framework for your cooking.

-Last week, I ran out of pine nuts and it's about a twenty minute drive to the health shop; but pecans are in season, and they're abundant and cheap.
+Last week I ran out of pine nuts and it's about a twenty minute drive to the shop; but pecans are in season, and they are abundant and cheap.
 With practice you can crack three in one minute.
-I tried roasting them once, and then we used them raw, and we couldn't tell the difference.
+I tried roasting them once, and then we used them raw; we couldn't tell the difference in our pesto.

 So raw pecan nut pesto is on the menu for today.

-Like all nuts both pine nuts and pecans have large amounts of healthy fat, plenty of
+All nuts have large amounts of healthy fat, plenty of

-protein, B vitamins and fibre.
+protein and B vitamins; and fibre.
 See Wikipedia for more details.
-But you can be assured that nuts are good stuff provided the oils in them haven't gone rancid; purchase them only in air tight containers.
+But you can be assured that they are good stuff provided the oils in them haven't gone rancid; purchase them only in air-tight containers.
 Better still crack your own.

-It's apparently fairly meticulous work harvesting; all done by hand.
-Pine nuts are at the heart of this delicious sauce.
+It's apparently fairly meticulous work harvesting the pine nuts; all done by hand.
+They are at the heart of this delicious sauce.

 Have you not read A Family Affair, my fourth book?
-If you've got a kindle or smartphone, you're missing out a delicious novel with a wicked twist.
-It's a trilogy, costing only 99c each.
-Ebooks are cheap; cut out the paper, delivery costs, high street store and middle men.
+If you've got a kindle or smartphone, you may be missing out a delicious novel with a wicked twist.
+It is a trilogy, costing only 99c each.
+Ebooks are cheap; cut out the paper, delivery costs and high street store; and the middle men.

-So, roasted or raw, pine nuts are an essential ingredient of P.
+So, roasted or raw, pine nuts are an essential ingredient of authentic pesto.

-The oleocanthal, found only in the extra virgin olive oil, is the natural anti inflammatory that blocks inflammatory agents in the same way as the medical "Cox 2 NSAIDs."
+The oleocanthal, found only in the extra virgin olive oil, is the natural anti-inflammatory that blocks angry chemicals in the body in the same way as the medical "Cox 2 NSAIDs."
 It's in every mouthful of pesto.

 Only oleocanthal won't cause a heart attack or give you a hole in the stomach like anti inflammatory drugs are likely to.

-One of the joys of pesto is that it contains two substances that are Cox inhibitors.
-The oleocanthal in olives and an oil called eugenol that is found in sweet basil leaves both act as a natural anti inflammatory.
+One of the joys of pesto is that it contains not one but two substances that are

 Hence this page on a chiropractic help page; it's a natural supplement to your spinal adjustment for any painful, inflammatory process that may be occurring in your body.

 Eugenol oil is one of the active ingredients in sweet basil; one of the reasons why pesto smells so divine.

-If you've ever grown sweet basil, or used it in your cooking, you'll know that the plant gives off the most fragrant scent.
-My bees absolutely adore it too.
-It's the volatile oils like eugenol that gives sweet basil it's unique scent; it's absolutely unmistakable.
+If you've ever grown sweet basil, or used it in your cooking, you will know that the plant gives off the most fragrant scent.
+My bees absolutely adore the flowers too.
+It is the volatile oils like eugenol that gives sweet basil its unique scent; it is absolutely unmistakable.

-Herbs eugenol oil is my certainly my favourite, ahead even of parsley and rosemary.
+Herbs with eugenol oil are certainly my favourite, ahead even of parsley and rosemary.

 Shall we make sweet basil pesto?

-Incidentally, the most tedious part of all this is cleaning the blender; so I try to double up.
+Incidentally the most tedious part of all this is cleaning the blender; so I try to double up.
+It freezes well.

-Oops, we didn't have any Parmesan.
+Oops we didn't have any Parmesan.
 I wonder how feta cheese will be instead?
-Mm, it's a bit salty.
+Mm, it is a bit salty.

-Use a spatula to scrape your basil and hummus into airtight containers, and get them into the refrigerator as soon as possible.
+Use a spatula to scrape your basil and hummus into airtight containers, and get them into the refrigerator as soon as possible; or freeze them.

-No pretty bowl today, that you do on high and holy days when you want to show off to your guests; just straight to a small bottle that we use to store our pesto.
+There is no pretty bowl today; that you do on high and holy days when you want to show off to your guests.
+It just goes straight to a small bottle that we use to store our pesto.
 Actually this one's a bit too large.
 You want a minimum of air in it to protect those volatile oils.